Policy Brief

 • Philippe Aghion

-Philippe Aghion, a Non-resident Senior Fellow since September 2006 to 2016, was coordinating Bruegel's research project on higher education.
+Philippe Aghion, a Non-resident Senior Fellow from September 2006 to 2016, was coordinating Bruegel's research project on higher education.

 He is the Robert C. Waggoner Professor of Economics at Harvard University, where he started teaching Economics in 2000.
 Previously, he held positions at the European Bank for Reconstruction and Development (EBRD) and taught at the Massachusetts Institute of Technology (MIT), Nuffield College (Oxford), and University College London.